open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 |   [`ToTensor`](TODO)    | Convert the specified data to `torch.Tensor` |
 | [`ImageToTensor`](TODO) |     Convert the image to `torch.Tensor`      |

-## Customizing data transformation classes
+## Customize data transformation classes

 To implement a new data transformation class, you must extend `BaseTransform` and implement the `transform` method.
 Here, we use a simple flip transform (`MyFlip`) as an example: